FatConan/sand/README.md

 #### pages

 `pages` defines a list of markdown "pages" to be rendered as HTML output.
 Each page consists of a map that contains at the very least a
-`source` (relative th `root`) and `target` (relative to `output_root`) key, and optionally a `config` key that can be used provide additional metadata about the page to be generated.
-This is an alternative
-(and less intrusive) way of adding metadata to the markdown pages beyond including YAML definitions at the top of the document.
+`source` (relative to `root`) and `target` (relative to `output_root`) key, and optionally a `config` key that can be used provide additional metadata about the page to be generated.
+This is an alternative (and less intrusive) way of adding metadata to the markdown pages beyond including YAML definitions at the top of the document.
 More about this can be found in the **pages** section below.

 In our example the `pages` entry looks like this: